-1. The biosphere refers to:
+1. The biosphere refers to____________.

-a) The layer of gases surrounding the Earth
+A) The layer of gases surrounding the Earth

-b) The totality of life and life-supporting zones on Earth
+B) The totality of life and life-supporting zones on Earth

-c) The Earth’s outer crust
+C) The Earth’s outer crust

-d) The hydrological cycle
+D) The hydrological cycle

 Explanation: Biosphere includes all organisms and the parts of the lithosphere, atmosphere, and hydrosphere where life exists.